 This tour, on a weekend in mid-October, lets you into some of the hidden gardens of the French Quarter homes.
 It's a chance to see some of the secret sanctuaries of the families who live in the French Quarter.
 Many visitors to New Orleans are surprised to learn that the French Quarter is a living, breathing neighborhood.
-The gardens, in the tradition of Creole architecture, re hidden from the street.
+The gardens, in the tradition of Creole architecture, are hidden from the street.
 Once a year some of these doors are open to the public for this self-guided tour.

 This tour is also a garden tour that happens in March.
-Spring comes early to New Orleans and by March our gardens are alive and fragrant with azaleas, camellias, sweet olive trees, jasmine and more.
+Spring comes early to New Orleans and by March our gardens are alive and fragrant with azaleas, camellias, sweet olive trees, jasmine, and more.
 Every year there are several gardens of Uptown New Orleans homes open for viewing.
-This tour can be guided or self-guided.
 You can purchase a box lunch to take with you.
 There is also a garden boutique, and some high-end artworks to purchase.
-Tickets are usually about $60 for the guided tour and $25.00 for the self-guided tour.Continue to 5 of 5 below.
+Tickets are usually about $60 for the guided tour and $25 for the self-guided tour.

 Algiers is a part of New Orleans that lies on the West Bank of the Mississippi River.
 It's a neighborhood of tree-shaded streets and 19th-century homes.
-Every October the Algiers Point Neighborhood Association offers a tour of homes.
+Every October, the Algiers Point Neighborhood Association offers a tour of homes.
 You can get there by taking the Canal Street Ferry (be sure to get the one to Algiers.
 There is another ferry from Canal Street that goes to Gretna.)
 It's free and about a 6-minute ride across the river.
-The tour is within walking distance from the ferry landing.
+The tour is within walking distance of the ferry landing.